Design Codes - Plant

 - Check plant against P&IDs and isometrics;

-- Pressure vessel and system tests : inspection, pressure tests, leak
+- Pressure vessel and system tests : inspection, pressure tests, leak tests, protective devices tests;

 - Sub-system and system tests - dynamic safe fluid test (water test), dynamic process fluid test;

 - Test utilities, instruments, etc. Simulate faults for testing purposes.